From self-sufficient villages in Italy to pioneering national parks in Rwanda, we round up 20 of the world’s greenest destinations

 16. Torri Superiore, Italy

-Thought to date from the late 13th century, the medieval village complex of Torri Superiore in the Ligurian Alps is an eco-village that has been restored using sustainable wood, environmentally friendly paint and local materials.
-Some 20 residents, along with chickens and donkeys, currently live in the commune, where hot water is heated through solar panels, the toilets are compostable and food is grown on-site in permaculture gardens and fruit orchards.
+Thought to date from the late 13th century, the medieval village complex of Torri Superiore in the Ligurian Alps is an eco-village that has been restored by its small community using sustainable wood, environmentally friendly paint and local materials.
+With just 20 permanent residents, who live alongside the local livestock, the commune is a triumph of sustainable living where hot water is heated through solar panels, the toilets are compostable and food is grown on-site in permaculture gardens and fruit orchards.
 Visitors can stay in the village, learning about sustainable living and taking part in work exchange holidays.

-Being the first country in the world to legalise weed, you may think that ‘green’ means someone sparking up a bifter in Uruguay, but this South American nation is actually a haven of environmental goodness.
-Wind, water and agricultural waste generated 95% of Uruguay’s electricity as of 2015, up from 90% in 2014, as part of the country’s quest to do without oil.
+Being the first country in the world to legalise weed, you may think that ‘green’ takes on extra meaning for the people of Uruguay, but this South American nation is actually a haven of environmental goodness.
+Wind, water and agricultural waste generated 95% of Uruguay’s electricity as of 2015, and the government plans to institute a 100% renewable initiative by 2021.
 Its hippie enclaves, like Cabo Polonio on the coast, are also wooing tourists with a back to basics lifestyle of no electricity, no roads and communal candlelit meals.